 Diez, Draxl, Polansky and Schnur handed Qualifying Wild Cards

 Tennis Canada also announced on Wednesday that Canadians Steven Diez (No. 193), Peter Polansky (No. 246), Brayden Schnur (No. 250) and Liam Draxl (No. 505) have been handed wild cards to the qualifying draw at the National Bank Open in Toronto.
-All four will be hoping to earn their place in the main draw and a chance to play on home soil in front of a passionate Canadian crowd at Aviva Centre.
+All four will be hoping to earn their place in the main draw and a chance to play on home soil in front of a passionate Canadian crowd at Sobeys Stadium.

 Tennis Canada would like to reiterate that the site will be closed to the public for qualifying weekend, Saturday August 7 and Sunday August 8.